mongodb/specifications/source/auth/auth.md

 - username (string)

   - Applies to all mechanisms.
-  - Optional for MONGODB-X509 and MONGODB-AWS.
+  - Optional for MONGODB-X509, MONGODB-AWS, and MONGODB-OIDC.

 - source (string)